-- 1. The International Speech Contest begins at the club level, and proceeds through the area, division (if applicable), district, semifinal, and International levels. - A. Semifinals are to be held at the International Convention, and will include all district winners randomly assigned to nine separate contests. - 1.
-All contestants' briefings for the semifinal speech contests will be conducted simultaneously by World Head-quarters staff. - 2.
-All judges' briefings for the semifinal speech contests will also be conducted simultaneously by World Headquarters staff. - B. Every participant in the World Championship of Public Speaking must present an entirely new and different speech than given in any International Speech Contest since January 1 of that same year. - 1.
-Up to and including the semifinal speech contest, International contestants are permitted to use the same speech, but are not required to do so. - 2.
-Winners of each semifinal contest at the International Convention will prepare and deliver to World Headquarters outlines of their semifinal-winning speech, which will be given to qualifying judges before the judge's briefing for the World Championship of Public Speaking. - 3.
-Qualifying judges will also be given a Speaker Qualification Sheet (Item 1186).
-On this sheet, qualifying judges will indicate whether the speech being delivered at the World Championship of Public Speaking is entirely new and different from the speech given at the semifinal contest. - 4.
-As the voting judges are completing their ballots at the end of the contest, the qualifying judges complete the Speaker Qualification Sheet, sign it, place it in the provided envelope, and hold it up for the ballot counters to collect. - 5.
+- ▶ The recording must only contain the introduction of the winning contestant's speech by the contest chair and the entire winning speech. - ▶ The recording may not be edited in any way, such as by adding text, graphics, images, or anything that does not meet the requirements above. - B. District Submission to World Headquarters - 1.
+Following the district-level International Speech Contest, the chief judge ranks all district-level contestants in order of results on the Notification of District Winner form and then submits the form to the program quality director. - 2.
+The program quality director submits the Notification of District Winner form, Region Quarterfinal Video Release form, and video of the first-place winner to World Headquarters in the format and manner requested. - 3.
+After region quarterfinal results are announced, detailed information concerning the semifinal contest is then provided to the winners by World Headquarters. - C. Semifinals are to be held at the International Convention, and will include all district region quarterfinal winners randomly assigned to two separate contests. - 1.
+All contestants' briefings for the semifinal speech contests will be conducted simultaneously by World Headquarters staff. - 2.
+All judges' briefings for the semifinal speech contests will also be conducted simultaneously by World Headquarters staff. - D. Every participant in the World Championship of Public Speaking must present an entirely new and different speech than the one presented during that year's semifinal speech contest or any previous year's semifinal and final-round speech contests. - Winners of each semifinal contest at the International Convention will prepare and deliver to World Headquarters outlines of their semifinal-winning speech, which will be given to qualifying judges before the judge's briefing for the World Championship of Public Speaking. - Qualifying judges will also be given a Speaker Qualification Sheet (Item 1186).
+On this sheet, qualifying judges will indicate whether the speech being delivered at the World Championship of Public Speaking is entirely new and different from the speech given at the semifinal contest. - 3.
+As the voting judges are completing their ballots at the end of the contest, the qualifying judges complete the Speaker Qualification Sheet, sign it, place it in the provided envelope, and hold it up for the ballot counters to collect. - 4.
 In the ballot counting room, the chief judge will open and review all Speaker Qualification Sheets.
-If three of the five qualifying judges check (X) in the Disqualified column for a given speaker, that speaker is disqualified, and no protest may be made.
+If three of the five qualifying judges check (X) in the Disqualified column for a given speaker, that speaker is disqualified, and no protest may be made. - 2.
+The semifinals and World Championship of Public Speaking will follow the version of the rulebook that was in effect when the contest cycle began on the previous July 1, approximately 14 months before the World Championship of Public Speaking.